tedmiston/tab-transporter/README.md

 - [Switch](http://www.macupdate.com/app/mac/42431/switch)
   - Has cross-browser sync, but... handles only one page at a time, and consumes precious menu bar real estate
   - No longer maintained

+## Misc

+Tested on Mac OS X 10.11.6.
+Other recent versions should work, but have not been tested by me personally.